TWA Flight Center: Conversion of headhouse into hotel

-The PANYNJ was seeking to convert the still-vacant headhouse into a hotel by 2011, and Open House New York (OHNY) began providing free tours of the unused terminal that October.
-The OHNY tours took place once a year, and the terminal soon became one of OHNY's most popular tour sites.
+The PANYNJ was seeking to convert the still-vacant headhouse into a hotel by 2011, and Open House New York (OHNY) began providing free tours of the unused headhouse that October.
+The OHNY tours took place once a year, and the headhouse soon became one of OHNY's most popular tour sites.
 The firm Beyer Blinder Belle finished restoring the headhouse in 2012.
 André Balazs was selected in 2013 to operate a hotel at the TWA Flight Center; Balazs, a fan of Saarinen's architecture, had planned a Standard Hotels location there.
 Balazs's proposal was abandoned due to disagreements with the PANYNJ, and another request for proposals was launched the following year.
 There were proposals to convert the headhouse into a capsule hotel operated by Yotel, or to use it as a terminal for Eos Airlines, but neither plan was accepted.

 JetBlue and the hotel developer MCR Hotels jointly negotiated for the rights to operate a hotel there, and they won the lease in September 2015.
 Afterward, the historian Lori Walters used laser scanners to document the building's architectural details.
 Construction of JetBlue and MCR's TWA Hotel began in December 2016 and was funded by a $230 million loan.
 The structures on either side of the headhouse were demolished, and hotel-room towers were built on either side.
 The project also involved conducting asbestos abatement and replacing or restoring many original design details.
-Since the headhouse was a designated landmark, the renovation was eligible for federal and state tax credits, and the developers had to consult with nearly two dozen government agencies.
+Since the headhouse was a designated landmark, the renovation was eligible for federal and state tax credits, and the developers were required to consult with nearly two dozen government agencies.
 The hotel opened on May 15, 2019, and the TWA Flight Center has been part of the hotel since then.